-” A Backpack Journalist ™ helps youth (at risk, military or the teen demographic) find their “VOICE”
+” A Backpack Journalist ™ helps youth find their “VOICE”

 Building Resiliency through Creative Expression!
 Creating the Citizen Journalist of the future!

 The teen demographic is faced with multiple challenges that range from growing up, to academic and peer pressure issues.
+At risk youth face these issues, plus economic and often living in a one-parent household.
 Military youth issues are intensified due to deployments and reintegration and in general, the military family lifestyle.

 At A Backpack Journalist (“backpack”), we refer to the successful journey through self-expression as “finding of one’s voice”.
 We believe that self-expression is key to developing one’s own confidence, and in getting to know your self.
 We believe also, that once found, this “Voice” forms the necessary foundation for a resilient life and allows the youth to grow forward in a more happy and well-adjusted manner.

 “Backpack”, originally was created for 12-17 year olds, has also served younger children via a hands on experience and our “About me – Little Backpackers curriculum” .